 In my case, the logo is the same when flipped upside down, only it wasn’t.
 The first rendition was almost a true ambigram, but due to the decision to use separate colors on the M and W, it wasn’t exactly a true ambigram.
 Fast forward to 2007, I revised the logo with slightly thicker lines and softer edges, but again I lost track of the ambigram aspect by angling up the M and W, a decision I made to give the logo a kinder, lighter-hearted look, only flipping this version on its head did exactly the opposite!
 Now, I’m most likely the only person on earth to realize my logo was meant to be an ambigram, so these issues were only issues to me, but the design perfectionist in me wanted to make this right.
 This brings us to the latest version, I went back to the flattened center of the M and W, and stripped all color dependency finally achieving a true ambigram status!
 In addition, I refined the edges once again overall, rounding some corners and flattening others.
 This one is by far my favorite.

 Probably the most notable change with my re-brand is the color palette.
-Visually it was an enormous shift going from Red and Black, colors that I saw as powerful and passionate, to green, tan/brown.
+Visually it was an enormous shift going from Red and Black, colors that I saw as powerful and passionate, to green & gold.
 I felt the change was essential to achieve my goals of getting closer to my Dog-Crazy roots and nature, both of which are my main sources of inspiration.

 2002-2017 MWH Design Color Palette